4. Digital Modulation¶

 Amplitude Shift Keying (ASK)¶

-Amplitude Shift Keying (ASK) is the first digital modulation scheme we will discuss, because it’s the simplest to visualize of the three.
-We literally just modulate the amplitude of the carrier.
-Example of 2-level ASK, called 2-ASK:
+Amplitude Shift Keying (ASK) is the first digital modulation scheme we will discuss because amplitude modulation is the simplest to visualize of the three sinusoid properties.
+We literally modulate the amplitude of the carrier.
+Here is an example of 2-level ASK, called 2-ASK:

 We can use more than two levels, allowing for more bits per symbol.
 Below shows an example of 4-ASK.
 In this case each symbol carries 2 bits of information.

-So how do we actually create this signal digitally, in code?
-All we really have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid.
+How do we actually create this signal digitally, through code?
+All we have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid.
 This modulates the signal onto a carrier (the sinusoid acts as that carrier).
+The example below shows 2-ASK with 10 samples per symbol.

-The top plot shows the discrete samples represented by dots, and then the bottom plot shows what the resulting signal looks like, which could be represented digitally or even transmitted over the air.
+The top plot shows the discrete samples represented by red dots, i.e., our digital signal.
+The bottom plot shows what the resulting modulated signal looks like, which could be transmitted over the air.
 In real systems, the frequency of the carrier is usually much much higher than the rate the symbols are changing.
-In this example there are only three cycles of the sinusoid in each symbol, but in practice there might be thousands, depending on how high in the spectrum the signal is being transmitted.
+In this example there are only three cycles of the sinusoid in each symbol, but in practice there may be thousands, depending on how high in the spectrum the signal is being transmitted.

 Phase Shift Keying (PSK)¶

-Now lets look at modulating the phase in a similar manner as we did with the amplitude.
+Now let’s consider modulating the phase in a similar manner as we did with the amplitude.
 The simplest form is Binary PSK, a.k.a.
 BPSK, where there are two levels of phase:

 Example of BPSK (note the phase changes):